“Endometriosis is a condition in which tissue similar to

 In Endometriosis: Causes the (Scottish) NHS Inform explain:

-“The exact cause of endometriosis is not known but it is sometimes believed to be genetic.
-That means, if someone in your family has the condition, it’s more likely you may have it too”.4
+“The exact cause of endometriosis is unknown.
+It’s sometimes believed to be genetic.
+That means if someone in your family has the condition, it’s more likely you may have it too”.4

 Common or Not